WCB provides a range of benefits tailored to the unique needs of injured workers. However, understanding these

 - Minimal

-- Moderate help with daily
+- Moderate help with some daily tasks

-- Significant support with personal care and
+- Significant support with personal care and limited tasks

-- Extensive care across multiple
+- Extensive care across multiple daily living tasks

-- Comprehensive assistance for nearly all
+- Even more comprehensive assistance for nearly all daily living duties

-- Full-time personal
+- Full-time personal care

-- Continuous care with medical
+- Continuous care plus medical with some specialized care

-- Specialized care for extreme
+- Specialized constant care plus medical

-- Maximum care requiring multiple
+- Maximum care requiring multiple caregivers and medical approaching around the the clock care

-- Payment Range: A few hundred dollars to approximately $2,000 per
+- Payment Range: A few hundred dollars to approximately $2,000 per month

 From Temporary to Permanent Benefits: Navigating Transitions

 The shift from temporary benefits like STHA to permanent options such as HKA and HMA can be complex but vital.
-This transition hinges on medical reassessments that classify a disability as permanent.- Key Requirements: Strong, consistent medical documentation is crucial to ensure seamless benefit
+This transition hinges on medical reassessments that classify a disability as permanent.

 - Severe Disabilities: Workers with permanent, significant impairments may also qualify for PCA, adding a layer of personalized care.